Leaderboard

 4 points

-I think GM already demonstrated that midsize truck wouldn't steal fullsize sales.
+3. I think GM already demonstrated that midsize truck wouldn't steal fullsize sales.
 That's what gave Ford to confidence to go forward with fast track process to bring T6 Ranger to the US.
 At the end of the day, I think having Ranger being absent from the market for a few years was a positive.
-It cycled out/weened the bargain buyers out of the old Ranger market and gave Ford essentially a clean slate to price the new truck properly to reflect demand and competition.3 points
+It cycled out/weened the bargain buyers out of the old Ranger market and gave Ford essentially a clean slate to price the new truck properly to reflect demand and competition.

 3 points